NoamW2108/task_managment_app-main/README.md

 - **QR Code Sharing**
   Scan a QR code to receive a text summary of:
-  - Tasks left to complete
+  - Tasks remaining to be completed
   - Tasks you’ve completed

 - **Data storage**